 Rowayton Avenue (the street on which the restaurants are located) is full of small shops, including local restaurants and art galleries.
-For a full listing of activities to do in Rowayton and the surrounding city of Norwalk, take a look at our "Activites Around the Park" page here!

-Get to your seats, silence your phones and devices...it's 7:30, and the show is beginning!
-Be prepared to laugh and cry, to see beautiful sets, and for actors to delight you as the sun sets on Pinkney Park.
+Get to your seats, silence your phones and devices...it's 7:00, and the show is beginning!
+Be prepared to laugh and cry, to see beautiful costumes, and for actors to delight you as the sun sets on Pinkney Park.
 A few important notes: pictures and videos of the production are prohibited, and cell phones and devices must be silenced or turned off before the show begins.
 Otherwise, sit back and enjoy the show!

 After the Performance

 Once the performance ends and the curtain closes, the park can become chaotic in the dark.
 Be careful while collecting all of your things, crossing the road, and finding the parking lot.
 If you have children be sure to watch them closely.